FeverC0de/Custom-VAD/README.md

 - If you wish to fix the latency, change the ```latency``` variable in **vad.py**

 ## To Do
+- Make it into a class for better software design.
+Using global variables like here tend to get messy
 - Work on changing the latency through gradio UI